rafaeldelucena/ine5429/README.md

 # Encryption Algorithms in Python

-Codes for some computer security lessons
+Some code for Crytography lessons from Computer Science at https://ufsc.br

 ## Trabalho 1
 Primitive Roots